Mu2e/EventNtuple/README.md

 The help understand what all the branches and leaves mean, we have an [```ntuplehelper```](doc/ntuplehelper.md) tool

-## How to get the version of EventNtuple that is in a file
+## How to Check the EventNtuple
-For versions of EventNtuple later than v6.3.0, we store the version number in the ROOT file.
-You can check the version number with the ```checkEventNtuple``` tool:
+You can get some basic information about the EventNtuple file useing ```checkEventNtuple``` like so:

 ```
 checkEventNtuple file1.root file2.root
 ```

+This will print the version number (for versions after v6.3.0) and the trigger branches in the file (for versions after v6.8.0)

 ## How to Analyze an EventNtuple
 To help with analyzing the EventNtuple given its complex structure, we have two sets of utilities: